Danzig III: How the Gods Kill: Music and recording

-How the Gods Kill was a departure from the previous Danzig albums and featured more of a doom and gothic metal sound.
+AllMusic says that How the Gods Kill "continues to expand the band's musical range".
+Pitchfork said that the album's sound reflected "Danzig‘s interest in pre-rock blues and pop music"; melding the influences of Willie Dixon, Roy Orbison and Howlin' Wolf into a sound that the magazine described as "Danzig at his most sinister, yet also his most human".
+Dixon had agreed to guest on the track "Heart of the Devil", but died before the recording session was scheduled.
+Request magazine said that the album's music "combines gothic sensibility with Top 40 soul" and that Glenn Danzig's vocals displayed far less of a "country-rockabilly twang" than on the band's previous two albums.

 Bassist Eerie Von considers the album to be Danzig's best, with the band at its peak and able to record most of the basic tracks for each song within a couple of takes.

 Guitarist John Christ noted how a lot of time was spent perfecting the guitar sounds for the album.
 For the quieter moments on the songs "Anything", "Sistinas" and "How the Gods Kill", Christ used a Strat guitar previously played by Jeff Beck.
+The composition of "Sistinas" and the title track, according to AllMusic, "attempt to match their music with the darkness of Glenn Danzig's lyrics", a departure from the blues riffs played elsewhere.

 The title song "How the Gods Kill" concerns a search for knowledge and an understanding of oneself.
 According to John Christ, “That was a real tricky song to write and record.
 It has so many level jumps and changes in the sound of the guitar.
 I had to go from a very soft section to a very loud section to an in-between section.
 If you listen closely, you can hear a hissing noise in the vocals in the intro because we were using a real noisy vocal preamp.
 We tried everything to get rid of it, but Glenn's performance was so good that we decided to leave it - the mood was just right.”